abdalla92/BI-Dashboards/README.md

 Now go to By industry > Automotive > Data.

-Here the sample data used in this final assignment can be found, in a data module called Auto group data module.
+Here, the sample data used in this final assignment can be found, in a data module called Auto group data module.
 Right-click on Auto group data module and select Create Dashboard.

+### Accessing the Dataset for the Google Looker
+To access the dataset, I need to download this dataset (all files) and import them into my Google Drive.

+Upload all these files to my drive.
+I use the Google Sheets connector in Looker Studio to connect with these Excel worksheets to add data into my report

+In case it doesn't show the files while adding, then open a blank Google Sheet in your drive.

+Click on Import from the File menu, and then select the relevant file from your drive.

+Then you can use the Google Sheets connector in Looker Studio to connect with these Excel worksheets to add data to my report.
+Select the data sheets one by one and add them to your report or create a data source.

+Alternatively, I can use the CSV versions of these files, which can be downloaded from here.

 ## PART a: Create Visualizations using IBM's Cognos Analytics (OR Google's Looker Studio )